-When a bee colony outgrows its current hive, roughly half of the bees will leave in search of a new home.
-Bee swarming is a symptom of a healthy hive and may occur several times in one season.
+When bees outgrow their current hive, roughly half will leave in search of a new home.
+Bee swarming is often a symptom of a healthy colony and may occur several times in one season.

 Beekeepers loves freebies, especially when they’re free bees!